iterative/dvc.org/content/docs/user-guide/data-management/index.md

     ...
 ```

-Now that they're cached safely, DVC-tracked files in the <abbr>workspace</abbr>
+Now that they're cached safely, DVC-tracked files in your <abbr>workspace</abbr>
 can be replaced with [file links], so you continue seeing and using them as
 usual.
 File hashes (usually MD5) are written in human-readable YAML [metafiles]
 next to the original data.